-After you’ve chosen OKRs as your goal-setting system, how can you evaluate whether the system is working?
+After you’ve chosen OKRs as the goal-setting system for your agile team, how can you evaluate whether the system is working?
 You’ll want to conduct regular reviews to see whether your agile team performance is improving.

 Improvement is often not immediately obvious with OKRs; be patient as you monitor and evaluate them through the initial cycles.
 As you go through sprint reviews and retrospectives, consider how the issues connect to OKRs.
 It’s easier to measure progress when you can see how the issues in each sprint are linked to OKRs.

 It’s common for teams to run into difficulties as they adapt to OKRs in the beginning, but if you can identify problems early, there are some measures you can take to move things back in the right direction.
 We’ll show you how to evaluate if OKRs are working for your agile teams and how to improve them in Jira.